Helios: Phaethon

 Hyginus wrote that Phaethon secretly mounted his father's car without said father's knowledge and leave, but with the aid of his sisters the Heliades who yoked the horses.

 In all retellings, Helios recovers the reins in time, thus saving the earth.
 Another consistent detail across versions are that Phaethon's sisters the Heliades mourn him by the Eridanus and are turned into black poplar trees, who shed tears of amber.
-According to Quintus Smyrnaeus, it was Helios who turned them into trees, for their honour to Phaethon.
+According to Quintus Smyrnaeus, their tears in honour of Phaethon were turned into amber by Helios.
 In one version of the myth, Helios conveyed his dead son to the stars, as a constellation (the Auriga).